 Pasta with alla Panna Sauce isn't that hard to make.
-With just a few simple ingredients, you too can make this alfredo cream sauce to put over spaghetti, penne or linguini pasta.
+With just a few simple ingredients, you too can make this popular cream sauce to put over spaghetti, penne or linguini pasta.

 Alfredo Sauce vs. Alla Panna Sauce